-Because the Sweetgreen filing was confidential, the details aren't available on when the offering is, the number of shares to be offered, and the price range of those shares.
+Because the Sweetgreen filing was confidential, the details aren't available on when the offering is, the number of shares to be offered, or the price range of those shares.
 Those details will be released 15 days before the public offering.

 The Los Angeles-based company is working on the listing with Goldman Sachs Group, Bloomberg reports.
-Sweetgreen was valued at $1.78 billion in January after raising $156 million from investment firm Durable Capital Partners.
-According to a New York Times article, the company’s 2019 revenues were over $300 million.
+Sweetgreen was valued at $1.78 billion in Jan.
+2021 after raising $156 million from investment firm Durable Capital Partners.
+According to a New York Times article, the company’s 2019 revenue was over $300 million.

-Sweetgreen offers an alternative to fast food.
+Sweetgreen offers an alternative to fast food

 Sweetgreen was founded in 2007 by Georgetown graduates Jonathan Neman, Nathaniel Ru, and Nicolas Jammet.
 Tired of fast food, the trio wanted to provide a healthier alternative.
 The first Sweetgreen restaurant opened in Washington, D.C., and quickly became a favorite for business and political people looking for a healthy lunch.

 Now, the company operates more than 120 restaurants in 12 states across the country.
 Fast Company recognized Sweetgreen as one of its “Most Innovative Companies” in 2019 and 2020.

-The Sweetgreen menu is “plant-forward.”
+The Sweetgreen menu is “plant-forward”

 To reduce its carbon footprint, the company mainly works with farmers and producers that use regenerative practices, according to the Sweetgreen website.
 Even its restaurants are designed to “contribute to a more sustainable future.”

-Tennis star Naomi Osaka is Sweetgreen’s first athlete ambassador.
+Tennis star Naomi Osaka is Sweetgreen’s first athlete ambassador

-“I’m proud to join forces with sweetgreen to change the way the world thinks of traditional fast-food sponsorships.
+“I’m proud to join forces with Sweetgreen to change the way the world thinks of traditional fast-food sponsorships.
 As an athlete, what I put into my body directly correlates to how I perform and eating delicious, healthy foods fuels my daily routine,” said Osaka in a statement.

 Sweetgreen even created a new menu item, the Naomi Osaka Bowl, to celebrate the partnership.
 The company pledged to donate 100 percent of proceeds from sales of the specialty menu item to organizations in the Asian American Pacific Islander community.

-How to buy Sweetgreen stock
+How to buy Sweetgreen IPO stock